Wanchai/FTPbucket/README.md

 LIMITATIONS
 -----------

-- The script only copies the files you are pushing.
-Which means that if you start with this tool and you already have files in your Bitbucket repo, they won't be copied on the server.
+1. The script only copies the files you are pushing.
+It means that if you start with this tool when you already have files in your Bitbucket repo, they won't be copied on the server.
 I'm looking for solutions on a full deploy.
 Which brings the second point.
-- I tried to push a 160Mo repo with more than 26 000 files and the POST hook didn't work out very well.
-From the logs, I could see that Bitbucket sent an empty 'commits' Array in the POST request.
+2. I tried to push a 160Mo repo with more than 26 000 files and the POST hook didn't like it.
 The limit is 1000 files/push I think.
 It's an unsolved issue: https://bitbucket.org/site/master/issue/7439/git-post-commit-hook-payloads-has-empty

+SOLUTION : When you create a new repo on BB and need to push a lot of files, just do it.
+Right after, you setup the POST hook and manually copy the repo and FTPbucket files on your FTP.

 TODO
 ----